OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     Set allowedDefaultGraphicUnit = unitsCompatibleWithMeters(metersInGroup(group_id))

 and "no unit" is also added (with id -99).
 When this needs to happen is described below.
+Note that "no unit" for the default graphic unit will be stored as null in the database.

 As long as this page is being updated, it will be modified so non-admins can only see displayable groups.
 This partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is address in [group graphic menus](#changes-to-meters-groups-dropdown-menus).